top of page

 Symbol: A rectangle with a positive (+) and negative (-) terminal

 Purpose: Batteries store excess energy generated by the system, allowing for backup power when sunlight is unavailable.
-In diagrams, they connect to the inverter and often include charge controllers for managing battery health.
+In a solar diagram, they connect to the inverter and often include charge controllers for managing battery health.

 Utility Meters